Bidirectional Forwarding Detection - BFD

-The BFD parameter configured in the topology file is given higher precedence over the client-configured BFD parameters for a BFD session that has been created by both topology file and client (FRRouting).
+The BFD parameter configured in the topology file is given higher precedence over the client-configured BFD parameters for a BFD session that has been created by both topology file and client (Quagga).

 BFD in BGP

-For FRRouting when using BGP, neighbors are registered and de-registered with PTM dynamically when you enable BFD in BGP using
+For Quagga when using BGP, neighbors are registered and de-registered with PTM dynamically when you enable BFD in BGP:

 To see neighbor information in BGP, including BFD status, run